Monitoring IBM Middleware

 For the containerized portion of the application, some technologies are automatically instrumented for monitoring.
 In addition, the load generation tool is continuously running transactions against the application.
 Let's verify that things are running.

-The following should be completed from the bastion host (admin@bastion-gym-lan, open a new tab if you are unsure)
+The following should be completed from the demo-apps host running as the root user.

-Issue the oc get pods command against the qotd namespace/project.
+Issue the kubectl get pods command against the qotd namespace/project.

 You should see results similar to this: